 If all went well, your computer should proceed to read and execute the software stored on the bootable USB.
 Booting from the pendrive instead of the operating system installed on the computer’s internal hard drive.

-Over the years there have been three different variants of this popular Multiboot USB software tool.
+Over the years there have been three different variants of this popular YUMI USB boot drive creator.
+Here each multiboot USB software or Windows media creation tool version is shown in order starting from the latest release.

 YUMI exFAT